Celger/oriel-cornerstone-260/README.md

 # Oriel Cornerstone 260
-A library allowing easy control over an Oriel Cornerstone 260 monochromators with an RS-232C port.
+A library allowing easy control over an Oriel Cornerstone 260 monochromator with an RS-232C port.
 > Install with `python -m pip install oriel-cornerstone-260`

 ## Monochromator